ObjectBoxPC/textinimage/README.md

 For additional options, run `python3 textinimage.py [operation] -h`.

+### Images with Embedded Source Code

+Images with the text of each source file are included in the `embedded-source` folder.

 ### Note on Image Formats

 Images with embedded text should be in a lossless format such as PNG, so that the exact pixel values are preserved.